tonikelope/coronapoker/docs/SECURITY.md

 ## 8. SECURITY_LOCKDOWN

-A single `volatile` boolean flag ([`Crupier.java`](../src/main/java/com/tonikelope/coronapoker/Crupier.java) — `triggerSecurityLockdown`) ends the hand the moment any of the following fires:
+The client distinguishes two severities.
+Both **presume good faith**: an anomaly could be a software bug, not necessarily an attack, so the client never accuses anyone — but it protects the user.

+### 8.1 Hard lockdown (fatal)

+`triggerSecurityLockdown` ([`Crupier.java`](../src/main/java/com/tonikelope/coronapoker/Crupier.java)) ends the hand and **freezes** the moment a *fatal* anomaly fires — one where continuing could move chips against a manipulated state:

-- A received Curve25519 point is invalid (not on curve, small-order).
+- A received deck point is invalid (off-group / non-canonical Ristretto encoding).
 - A genesis-deck card resolution fails — somebody returned a point the deck does not contain.
+- A **verifiable-dealing chain fails**: a de-lock step does not anchor to the committed `MEGAPACKET` point or carries an invalid DLEQ proof (§2.5).
+- A peer is asked to de-lock a point inside its own pocket, or a community de-lock resolves to genesis (extraction — §2.5).
 - An Ed25519 signature on an action, community reveal or showdown reveal does not verify.
 - A community-card announcement disagrees with the value re-derived from the unlocks.
-- An "early cascade" attack is detected (peer trying to advance the cascade out of order).
+- An "early cascade" attack is detected (a peer/host trying to advance the cascade or reveal a street out of order).

-Once the flag flips, the offending peer is blacklisted at the command-dispatch layer; no further commands from them are processed.
+It sets a `volatile` flag, blacklists the offending peer at the command-dispatch layer, closes the client socket, shows a critical popup that **recommends leaving the table**, and ends the hand for this peer.
 The reason string is logged at SEVERE so post-mortem is trivial.

+### 8.2 Soft warning (non-fatal — warn but continue)

+`warnSuspiciousHost` ([`Crupier.java`](../src/main/java/com/tonikelope/coronapoker/Crupier.java)) is used when the anomaly has **already been neutralised by refusing the operation** and the game can safely continue — freezing would be disproportionate if it turned out to be a bug.
+It informs the user **once**, presuming good faith, and **strongly recommends leaving the table**, but does **not** freeze, close the socket or end the hand.
+Current use: a **repeated rotation** in the same cascade (anti-replay, §2.2/§2.5) — the extra rotation is refused (the oracle gets nothing) and play continues with the legitimate one.

+**Policy: warn but continue, unless the fault is fatal — then lock down.**

 ---